achhabra2/riftshare/index.md

 UPDATE 01/04/22: RiftShare is now available on the Mac and Windows App stores for easy and seamless install.
 Builds are still available from GitHub below.

+UPDATE 04/20/22: RiftShare is now available on FlatHub for Linux!
 ```

 Download the [latest release](https://github.com/achhabra2/riftshare/releases/latest) for your operating system.